-When choosing the right super fund for you, it’s important to know the difference between an Industry SuperFund and a retail (bank owned) super fund.
+When choosing the right super fund for you, it’s important to know the difference between an Industry SuperFund and a retail super fund.

-- They are governed by trustee boards made up of both employer and employee organisation representatives.
+- They are governed by trustee boards including both employer and employee organisation representatives.

 - Industry SuperFunds aim to provide above average investment returns to members, while keeping management fees as low as possible.